qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 npm start load-xlsx-file
 ```

-The expected output is a list of airports and related info based on the headers in the Microsoft Excel file.
+The expected output is a list of airport entries based on the headers in the Microsoft Excel file.

 ### Subset of fields